UK business department says a quarter of its staff are working on Brexit

 “The situation is not going to improve any time soon: if a Brexit deal is agreed, the civil service will have to continue working at full tilt to negotiate and implement the detail of the future UK-EU relationship,” it said.

-“If there is no deal, the foreseeable future will be a case of all hands on deck to minimize disruption and mitigate any impacts to the UK’s security and economy.”
+“If there is no deal, the foreseeable future will be a case of all hands on deck to minimise disruption and mitigate any impacts to the UK’s security and economy.”
+(Editing by Stephen Addison)